Comment on planning applications

 You can make comments within the prescribed public consultation period.
 This period is usually 21 days from valid receipt of the application.
 It may be longer if the application requires a public advertisement or neighbour notification.

-When submitting a comment, please provide your name and address as we can’t consider anonymous letters or emails.
+Please provide your full name and full address in the comment, as we can't consider anonymous letters or emails.

-To be valid, your comment should state clearly why you think we should or shouldn't grant planning permission, clearly stating within your comments where you support or object to the proposal.
+To be valid, your comment should state clearly why you think we should or should not grant planning permission, clearly stating within your comments where you support or object to the proposal.
 It also needs to raise a valid material consideration such as positive or negative impacts on: